kjhenner/progrockdiffusion/README.md

 # progrockdiffusion
 A command line version of [Disco Diffusion](https://github.com/alembics/disco-diffusion).
+A GUI is available with a focused set of settings here: [GUI Instructions](#gui-instructions)

 Please consider supporting my time and effort in maintaining and improving this program on my [Patreon](https://www.patreon.com/jasonmhough?fan_landing=true).
 Thanks!